tspng/gigabyte-z390-m-gaming-opencore/README.md

 ## BIOS

-Using the latest, official [F9g](https://www.gigabyte.com/Motherboard/Z390-M-GAMING-rev-10/support#support-dl-bios) bios from Gigabyte.
+Using the latest, official [F9m](https://www.gigabyte.com/Motherboard/Z390-M-GAMING-rev-10/support#support-dl-bios) bios from Gigabyte.
+This is the first bios version which lets you disable CFG-Lock.

 First load **optimized defaults**, then adjust the following settings: